20 Exchange Place: Architecture

 The base of the building fills the entire block and is shaped as a keystone.
 There are three setbacks between the base and tower portions of 20 Exchange Place, including at the 19th and 21st floors.
-The tower portion, rising above the 21st floor, is octagonal in plan, with four chamfered corners between four longer sides.
+The tower portion, rising above the 21st floor, is octagonal in plan, with four chamfered corners interspersed between four longer sides.
 Only the William Street elevation of the base is parallel to the tower, creating the effect of an offset tower; a similar design was used at 19 Rector Street and 26 Broadway.
 When 20 Exchange Place was completed, the Architectural Forum wrote that the building avoided "exaggeration of forms for originality's sake alone".

 Facade

-The facade was made almost entirely of white Rockwood stone, except the first floor, which is clad with Mohegan granite.
+The facade was made almost entirely of white Rockwood Alabama stone (a type of oolitic limestone quarried in Alabama), though the first story is clad with Mohegan granite.
 Some 180000 ft3 of gray- and blue-tinted stone was quarried from Alabama and brought to New York in pieces weighing up to 49500 lb.
 The stone weighs 27,000,000 lb in total.
 British sculptor David Evans was hired to design much of the lower stories' decoration.
-In contrast to older classical-style buildings, but similar to other early-20th-century skyscrapers such as 70 Pine Street, the facade of 20 Exchange Place was designed as a "flowing unified surface" and was not visually linked to its internal superstructure.
+In contrast to older classical-style buildings but similar to other early-20th-century skyscrapers such as 70 Pine Street, the facade of 20 Exchange Place was designed as a "flowing unified surface" and was not visually linked to its superstructure, or interior frame.